International

 xxxxxJust as the creation of

-fiat money/credit is never willingly admitted, so
+fiat money/credit is never willingly admitted,

-interest is something that ought always to be avoided if at
+In any case, interest is something that ought always to

-all possible rather than something which, as at present, is
+be avoided if at all possible rather than something which,

-allegedly necessarily imposed.
+as at present, is allegedly necessarily imposed.

 xxxxxThe imposition of interest